Welcome to your Kidney Patients’ Association website.

 Are there patients willing to help their fellow kidney patients?

-Because of the long period of time that Covid affected the way in which the hospital has been running, the KPA and its unit representatives have not been as visible as previously, over the last two years.
+Because of the long period of time that Covid affected the way in which the hospital has been running, the KPA and its unit representatives were not as visible as previously.
 There are many kidney patients in our satellite units who either don’t know that the KPA exists or know what the KPA does.
-I assume that registered members of the RFHKPA are at least aware that RFHKPA does exist!
+We assume that registered members of the RFHKPA are at least aware that RFHKPA does exist!

 But we really need more help from patients, to be able to pass the message on about how our organisation can benefit fellow patients.
 We need better representation in all satellite units.
 So, if you think you can help, even just a little bit, please get in touch with us and tell us about yourself and what you can offer.
 Send us an email at rfhkpa3@gmail.com.
 We are looking for people with enthusiasm, ideas and the desire to help.
 You can get a lot of personal pleasure from playing your part in helping others.
 Please get in touch.